pivotal/docs-tap/getting-started/run-spring-boot-native-images.hbs.md

 To set the actual runtime values, you can use the preceding settings in the `spec.env` parameters in the workload.

-The following is an example of a full `workload.yaml` file enabling native image support.
+The following is an example of a full `workload.yaml` file that enables native image support:

 ```yaml
 apiVersion: carto.run/v1alpha1